IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-It should also be possible to correlate information from IP and optical layers (e.g., which port, lambda/OTSi, and direction are used by a specific IP service on the WDM equipment).
+It should also be possible to correlate information from IP and optical layers (e.g., which port, lambda/OTSi, and direction are used by a specific IP service on the DWDM equipment).

-In particular, for the cross-technology Ethernet links, it is key for MDSC to automatically correlate the information from the PNC network databases about the physical ports from the routers (single link or bundle links for LAG) to client ports in the ROADM.
+In particular, for the cross-technology Ethernet links, it is key for MDSC to automatically correlate the information from the PNC network databases about the physical ports from the routers (single link or bundle links for Link Aggregation Group (LAG)) to client ports in the ROADM.

 The analysis of multi-layer fault management is outside the scope of this document.
 However, the discovered information should be